Twins vs. Athletics Player Props Betting Odds

 Correa Stats

-- Correa has 71 hits with 18 doubles, two triples, 11 home runs and 32 walks.
-He has driven in 38 runs.
+- Correa has collected 74 hits with 19 doubles, two triples, 11 home runs and 32 walks.
+He has driven in 40 runs.

 Correa Recent Games